April in the rhythm of TCM: Kickstart your spring energy and new beginning

 The key during this period is to lighten up, get moving, and relax.
 A lighter diet, more exercise, quality sleep, and working with emotions help the body naturally transition from winter mode to a more active part of the year.

 You don't have to make big changes.
-Small steps are enough, such as fresh food, spending time outdoors, consciously slowing down, and making space for yourself.
+Small steps in the form of fresh food, spending time outdoors, conscious slowing down, and space for yourself are enough.
 This is how you can use spring energy to your advantage.

 Give your body and mind space for change and release.
-Prepare for the most active part of the year and use April for overall rejuvenation and harmony.
+Prepare for the most active part of the year and use April for overall renewal of strength and harmony.

 Glossary of terms